AsiaKorushkina/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

-- A positive integer number.
+- Positive integer.
-- 0 — Throwing an exception that does not allow to run the already existing query with the same `query_id`.
+- 0. Throwing an exception that does not allow to run a new query if the server already executes a query with the  same `query_id`.

 Default value: 5000.